unfoldingWord/Brown-Driver-Briggs-Enhanced/README.md

 - Joel Ruark
 - Johan de Joode

-These contributors have created and maintained the dataset that the current repo benefitted from:
+These contributors have created and maintained the dataset that the current repo started from:

 - Stephen Ku
 - Eliran Wong

 New contributions are welcomed and encouraged.
 Please try to be systematic in your enhancements.

+If you are interested in contributing, the roadmap for this dataset could include things like: a) transcriptions of the placeholders, b) verified internal crosslinks, both within articles and across articles, c) the creation of a glossary based on the tags, etc.